head command

 Description:

-This argument is a boolean value used to specify how the events that evaluated to NULL should be controlled.
+This argument is a boolean value used to specify how the events that evaluated to NULL

-This argument can only be used with an <eval-expression>.
+This argument can only be used with an <eval-expression>

 Default: false